ashishsubedi/custom_2d_barcode/Readme.md

     - 11 - Undefined
 - After these, 12 blocks contains the number of blocks where information are stored

 - Remaining 275 blocks contains information sequentially.
-(34 bytes of information)
+(34 bytes/characters of information)

 ### Algorithms